 In 1996, Amoco Corporation purchased a lot in Penndel, Pennsylvania, which contained a restaurant topped by a Lockheed C-121 Constellation aircraft.
 Realizing the historical significance of the plane, Amoco offered the plane to the Air Mobility Command Museum.
 It was transported to the museum in December of 1997 and is now completely restored.

 The military adapted the plane for its further use in the 1950s and 60s by modifying it for radar and using it as an aerial extension of the Distant Early Warning (DEW) Line, and in aiding in the rescue of downed aircraft in Southeast Asia.
 In addition, the Military Air Transport Service (MATS) used a fleet of 70 C-121s from 1948 to 1967.

 There are 40-50 Constellations worldwide today.

 Fifty-five percent of the Super Constellations built by Lockheed were delivered to the U.S. Navy and Air Force.
 A majority of the aircraft were used for electronic reconnaissance and airborne early warning.
 In the mid-1960s, the Air Force sent the first EC-121 “Warning Star” to Southeast Asia to maintain radar surveillance over North Vietnam and then later to warn of MIG attacks and alert American pilots who were straying over Chinese territory.

-Most C-121As were later converted into the VC-121A VIP transport configuration for use by top ranking officials such as Generals MacArthur and Eisenhower.
+Most C-121As were later converted to the VC-121A VIP transport configuration for use by top-ranking officials such as Generals MacArthur and Eisenhower.
 The lone VC-121E Constellation (#53-7885) was named “Columbine III” and was used throughout the Eisenhower Administration as Air Force One.